Last Updated on December 21, 2021 by Jim Ferri

 Estimated reading time: 9 minutes

-When the rest of the country is in a deep freeze during the winter months, southern Florida usually remains as balmy as ever.
+When the rest of the country is in a deep freeze during winter, southern Florida usually remains balmy.
 So what do we Floridians do when we want to take a short trip in January getaway?
+Take a weekend getaway to snowy Vermont, of course.

 A Wonderful B&B for Our Weekend Getaway to Vermont

-It wasn’t anything like the more mass-market 142-room Woodstock Inn and Resort down the street, but rather a beautiful old Victorian Mansion with eight rooms, all beautifully appointed.
 This was my first experience in a B&B, and I wasn’t sure what to expect, but I immediately fell in love with the place, including the canopied four-poster bed in our room.
+It was quickly becoming a superb weekend getaway to snowy Vermont.

 Great, Delicious Breakfasts